-I like that when someone in our group of friends has a bit of cash, she invites us all out and pays the bill.
-She wants to spend time with her cash strapped friends more than she wants a new dress.
+When someone in our group of friends has a bit of cash, she invites us all out and pays the bill.
+She wants to spend time with her cash-strapped friends more than she wants a new dress.

 If you know someone who lives outside of Uganda, who wants to adopt a Ugandan child, we MUST make them understand just how valuable (and appropriate) childhood in Uganda is.